mixelpixel/LambdaSchoolTA/README.md

 6. You can always go back to the scheduled version, click to open it up and you'll have options to edit the tests etc. If you scroll all the way to the bottom, there's a link to the model solution.
 That's the one the students will see after submission, and the one you can share if you don't want to write one.

 #### Slack `/polly` polls
-- oh, it's a thing with a web interface...
+- oh, it's a thing now with a web interface... templates... all that.

 </p></details>